-Setting a budget and staying budget are two different goals that we want to help you with.
+Setting a budget and staying on budget are two different goals that we want to help you with.
 We've heard too many horror stories about projects going unfinished or underfunded.

 Fill out this form to get your free eBook and learn how to plan and fund your home remodel.